Loader gif

 Can I combine different activities into one business to avoid showing a loss from one activity?

-The IRS expressly states you cannot combine two activities for the purpose of hiding a loss from one of the activities.
+The IRS expressly states that you cannot combine two activities for the purpose of hiding a loss from one of the activities.

 Besides, combining the two activities into one business probably would not affect your total tax liability.
 As long as your losses are not from passive activities, the loss from one business will reduce your total gain from all businesses.